 The Bessie Baker Society, named for the Duke University School of Nursing’s first dean, Bessie Baker, BS, RN, recognizes the Duke University School of Nursing’s most dedicated supporters.
 Learn more about the Bessie Baker Society.

 Duke Health values its philanthropic partners and is honored to recognize individuals who join us in advancing health together.
 Learn more about Duke Health Recognition.

-The Heritage Society honors alumni and friends who have included Duke in their estate plans or have made some other type of planned gift to Duke University.
-Learn more about the Heritage Society.
+The Duke Tower Society (formerly know as The Heritage Society) honors alumni and friends who have included Duke in their estate plans or have made some other type of planned gift to Duke University.
+Learn more about the Duke Tower Society.